locnguyen/gqlgen-starter/README.md

 ## To Dos
-- [ ] Add a CI pipeline for GitHub Action and GitLab CI
+- [ ] Add a CI pipeline for GitLab CI